 Is there a Viking shield museum?

-There are no museums just for Viking shields, but there are many Viking museums around the world which carry many archaeological and authentic shields.
+There are no museums just for shields of the vikings, but there are many Viking museums around the world which carry many archaeological and authentic shields.